(in order of appearance on the programme)

 After completing her studies at Kyoto University, she did research in Hamburg and Heidelberg (1994-1997).
 She received a PhD from the University of Heidelberg in 1998 with a thesis „Mancini und die Parteiautonomie im Internationalen Privatrecht“, which was awarded the Serick Preis.
 She further did research in Milan and Florence (1999-2000), New York (2003-2004), Paris (2007-2008) and Hamburg (2009-2011).
 She also served as a Senior Legal Officer on Secondment at the Permanent Bureau of the HCCH (2004).
 She has been a Member of several Legislative Committees in Japan and represented the Japanese Government in several HCCH projects, i.e., the Hague Principles on Choice of Law in International Commercial Contracts, the Judgments Project, and the Parentage and Surrogacy Project.

-Her area of interests is private international law, international business law, international civil procedure law, comparative law, and family and succession law.
+Her areas of interest are private international law, international business law, international civil procedure law, comparative law, and family and succession law.
 She is currently doing research on several topics, particularly on globalization and legal pluralism, the objectives and meaning of uniform law, cultural identity of individuals in private international family law, and the autonomy of children in family law.

 Prof Linda Silberman